galeone/galeone.github.io/_posts/2017-01-10-anaysis-of-dropout.md

 Moreover, we can notice that the distribution of values is almost symmetric around $$p = 0.5$$ and the probability of dropping $$np$$ neurons increase as the distance from $$p=0.5$$ increase.

 The scaling factor has been added by the authors to compensate the activation values, because they expect that during the training phase only a percentage of $$1 - p$$ neurons have been kept.
-During the training phase, instead, the $$100\%$$ of neurons are kept on, thus the value should be scaled down accordingly.
+During the testing phase, instead, the $$100\%$$ of neurons are kept on, thus the value should be scaled down accordingly.

 # Dropout & other regularizers